 A trip to Poland exceeded all my expectations.
 What do I mean?
 Look, I expected to see the usual ex-Soviet country, where you can take a break for a few days and with a small budget.
 BUT!
-In the end, I visited not only a highly developed democratic country with European values but also one of the tourist gems of Europe.
+In the end, I visited not only a highly developed democratic country with European values but also one of the tourist gems of Europe and the best part that you can visit Poland on a budget.

 I went on this trip with my travel companion and boyfriend D-Papa.
 During the planning of this trip, I only had 5 days and I wanted to see as much as I could.
 Therefore, I chose a route with an arrival in the old capital – Krakow and departure from the new capital – Warsaw .
 I found that there is a convenient train connection between the cities.